Author : Marie Lu

 Now, let's talk about June.
 Oh, she's such a Mary Sue.
 Every guy falls for her and she's not realistic at all.
 She's 15 and the whole country is in chaos because of her?
 Yeah right!
 Even I who don't care about politics know that it just doesn't make sense.

 Prodigy lacks of action and character development.
 Thus, for me the book is very unmemorable.
-It's such a shame especially when the first book is quite good.
+It's such a shame especially when the first book is good.
 If only it contains more twist and turn and the story is much less unpredictable, I believe it would be better.

-Now it's time for my favorite quote:
+Now it's time for a quote:

 “I make sure to keep a good distance between us, just in case she decides to get happy with a knife or something.”